 - i.
 The entire torso (the chest, back, abdomen, groin, and sides up to and including the armpits) must be covered with puncture-resistant material. - ii.
-Acceptable minimum armpit coverage is provided by a triangle extending from the armpit seam, covering the lower half of the sleeve at the seam as the garment is worn (more than 1⁄2 of the armhole), and extending down the inner/under arm, one-third the distance to the fighter's elbow.

-Note that the purpose of underarm protection is to protect the brachial artery which corresponds to the underarm "kill zone" defined in Conventions section 4.D.
-The entirety of this area must be protected during combat in all fighting positions.

-iii.
-Male fighters shall wear rigid groin protection.
+Acceptable minimum armpit coverage is provided by a triangle extending from the armpit seam, covering the lower half of the sleeve at the seam as the garment is worn (more than 1⁄2 of the armhole), and extending down the inner/under arm, one-third the distance to the fighter's elbow.Note that the purpose of underarm protection is to protect the brachial artery which corresponds to the underarm "kill zone" defined in Conventions section 4.D.
+The entirety of this area must be protected during combat in all fighting positions. - iii.
+Fighters with external genitalia shall wear rigid groin protection.
 Any ventilation holes large enough to admit a broken blade must be covered from the outside with at least puncture-resistant material.
-Female fighters shall wear puncture resistant groin protection.
+Fighters without external genitalia shall wear puncture resistant groin protection.